-- Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the A/C cool down, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."
+- Remove any snow, ice or leaves from the air intake area at the base of the windshield. - To improve the time to reach comfort in hot weather, drive with the windows slightly open for 2-3 minutes after start up or until the vehicle has been "aired out."